 Poetical as well as political, dramatic rather than documentary, the performance brings a sense of tragic blunder to the scene of a disappearing world.
 The human-made creature and human-made climate collapse are colossal mistakes the song says we want to amend, sins for which we beg absolution.
 Climate collapse is our creation, our monster.
 Monstrousness is destroyed by love.

 The recorded song will be performed by the Los Angeles Grand Arts High School chamber singers, who will work with

 Mary Shelley’s classic book as their voices are carried to the North Pole.
 The singers will be accompanied by accomplished musicians, violinist Sarah Parkins and cellist Maggie Parkins.

 The music is built of colliding monophonic sections, echoing the ice floes' inexorable movement.
 In the context of the vast frozen emptiness, the song being broadcast is witnessed with a sense of sad futility in the knowledge that there is, in reality, no receiver of the song other than the witnesses on the ship, who merely “overhear” it.

-Duff and Berman will undertake the journey to the Arctic by spending least amount of carbon fuel as possible, taking a train across the United States and a freighter across the Atlantic Ocean to get to Norway.
+Duff and Berman will undertake the journey to the Arctic spending least amount of carbon fuel as possible by riding a train across the United States and a freighter across the Atlantic Ocean to get to Norway.

-Documentation of the project and a live performance of the song by the musicians will be presented later in Los Angeles.
+Documentation of the project and a live performance of the song by the musicians will be presented in Los Angeles at a later time.